Nicop06/nicop06.github.io/_posts/2015-12-19-setting-up-the-nas.markdown

         nodesize 16384 leafsize 16384 sectorsize 4096 size 15.00GiB
 ```

-The `-L nas` create a label on the filesystem so that you can mount it using
+The `-L nas` creates a label on the filesystem so that you can mount it using
 the label instead of the UUID.
-The `-m raid1` and `-d raid1` allow to write
+The `-m raid1` and `-d raid1` activate raid1 for
-both the metadata and the data on 2 different disks.
-Btrfs will automatically
+the metadata and the data.
+Btrfs will automatically handle the poll of
-handle the poll of heterogeneous disks.
+heterogeneous disks.

 Then, you need to mount the newly created Btrfs volume.